Charity Exemption Scheme

 What is the process?

 Apply online at Business Stream website, we will then forward your application to Scottish Water, who will review your application.
-This can take up to eight weeks for this to be processed.
+This can take up to twelve weeks for this to be processed.
 The successful applicants will then be exempt or partially exempt from charges.

 How long does it take to complete the process?